Isserlis's theorem

-In probability theory, Isserlis' theorem or Wick's probability theorem is a formula that allows one to compute higher-order moments of the multivariate normal distribution in terms of its covariance matrix.
+In probability theory, Isserlis's theorem or Wick's probability theorem is a formula that allows one to compute higher-order moments of the multivariate normal distribution in terms of its covariance matrix.
 It is named after Leon Isserlis.

 This theorem is also particularly important in particle physics, where it is known as Wick's theorem after the work of Wick (1950).
 Other applications include the analysis of portfolio returns, quantum field theory and generation of colored noise.